 The symptoms of this chronic brain disorder vary from person to person, but they generally include some combination of the following:

 - Disconnection from reality

 - Bizarre behavior

 - Frequent hospital visits

-Schizophrenia may be one of the most misunderstood and mental health disorders.
-The symptoms from this chronic brain disorder vary from person to person.
 One of the hallmarks of schizophrenia is that it affects a person’s ability to think logically and recognize reality.
 The disease affects about 1 in every 100 people around the world.
-Getting enrolled in a schizophrenia treatment program, such as the one at Viewpoint Dual Recovery Center can be essential.
+Getting enrolled in a schizophrenia treatment program, such as the one at Viewpoint Dual Recovery Center can be essential in helping people establish routines and adhere to their medication schedule.
 It allows those with this mental disorder to learn to manage day-to-day living.

 The disorder may manifest during childhood and persist throughout a person’s life.
 Many people who have schizophrenia may end up isolating themselves from others due to the difficulty they have with their thought processes and perception of the world.

 The symptoms of schizophrenia tend to be chronic and debilitating.
 Schizophrenia falls into a classification with several other psychotic disorders.
 Those who suffer from the condition may experience the following symptoms:

 - Inability to finish out activities